Setup

 You can see build guide here: Open Text Forge source in Godot

-Now you can run Text Forge:
+Now you can run Text Forge with Text Forge

 Install Modes